Farheen-18/IQRG-project/README.md

 This is a comparative study of RNN and QRNN forecasting models.

 For more details:
-Fore more details about the dataset used, code, etc contact Farheen on Linkedin.
+For more details about the dataset used, code, etc contact Farheen on Linkedin.

 Team mates :
 Farheen (https://www.linkedin.com/in/farheen1802)